tgplunket/Developer-Test-2/README.md

 Please submit your work as a pull request into this repository and email us when you are done.

 Thanks and good luck!

+*Note: We may run your application against an API wrapper for the openweathermap API that fails 60% of the time.*